boothy060590/base_lara_go_project/README.md

 make install_dev
 ```

-- You’ll be prompted for:
+- You'll be prompted for:
   - Queue mode: SQS/ElasticMQ (multi-worker) or sync (single worker)
   - Logging: Sentry or local
 - All config, env, and Docker Compose files are generated from templates.